JustEmkay/Hatio-Take-Home-Challenge/README.md

-# Project Management Application
+# Project Management Application (Take-Home-Challenge)
-This project is a web-based application for managing projects and tasks (todos).
+This project is a web-based application for managing projects and tasks (todos) as the part of Recruitment process of **Hatio Innovations Private Limited** .
 Users can create projects, manage todos, and export project summaries as GitHub gists or markdown files.

 ## Features
 1. User Authentication: